 NB: From February 2019 we have started house sitting.
 We intend to continue The Rubbish Trip for the foreseeable future, including the nomadic lifestyle it requires, but by February 2019 we’d clocked 19 months straight of moving between places every few days.
 We would like to slow the pace of the trip down and stay in a community for several weeks rather than a few days.
 We’d like to make this financially viable through house sitting.
 As a reciprocal arrangement, house sitting also enables us to contribute more to the people who let us stay in their home than is otherwise possible.
 We welcome anyone who would like a house sitter, wherever you are in New Zealand, to get in contact with us as we may be able to help you out 🙂 At this stage we are not looking for WWOOFing opportunities as The Rubbish Trip schedule/workload is simply too demanding.

-The Rubbish Trip receives no funding grants from local or central government, businesses or organisations and we do NOT do product placement.
+The Rubbish Trip receives no funding grants from local or central government, businesses or organisations to run our tour and flagship presentations and we do NOT do product placement.
 At times, an individual or body from any of these groups might cover our venue hire, accommodation costs, reimburse our expenses, or give us food.